Arbeider-Avisa: Stopped during the war

 During World War II and the German occupation of Norway the entire media environment in Trondheim changed.
 At the start of the war the city had four daily newspapers, the largest being Dagsposten (15,000 issues) followed by the conservative Adresseavisen (15,000 issues), Arbeider-Avisen (10,000 issues) and the liberal Nidaros (10,000 issues).

 Arbeider-Avisen continued to come out during the war, but soon met problems.
 In article and editorials there were clear stands in cases that were in conflict with the German interests, resulting in that the newspaper was stopped for shorter or longer periods.
 The first such stop occurred on 30 August 1940 and the newspaper was stopped for six days.
-The punishment came after a small notice from a municipal council debate in Leksvik under the title "Someone who doesn't give up".
+The punishment came after a small notice from a municipal council debate in Leksvik Municipality under the title "Someone who doesn't give up".
 Under the real message was added: "We have taken under doubt to increase the line distance so the readers better can read between the lines".
 The final stop order came on 29 January 1941 when German and Norwegian police met up at Adresseavisen's printing press where Arbeider-Avisen was printed and wrecked the printed pages with a sledgehammer.
 The three other Trondheim newspapers barely mentioned the event with a small notice from central authorities: "Arbeider-Avisen has lately repeatedly published articles and messages that only has had the intention of giving an unwanted influence on the newspaper's readers, and by that evading civil obedience, at the same time it is damaging the work that Norwegian and German authorities are conducting in cooperation.
 The stop was intended to last only four weeks, but instead lasted throughout the entire war.
-The newspaper's editor Harald Langhelle was in October 1942 arrested and executed as one of ten after a sabotage at Fosdalen Mines in Malm.
+The newspaper's editor Harald Langhelle was in October 1942 arrested and executed as one of ten after a sabotage at Fosdalen Mines in Malm Municipality.